-- Make sure you and your patient meet minimum system requirements.
+- Make sure they meet minimum system requirements

 - Use a newer computer with plenty of speed.
 Sending and receiving video takes a lot of computer power.
 Old or slow computers will have a harder time processing the video, which can cause choppiness.

-- Turn off other devices on the same wifi connection are using high bandwidth activities (e.g., Netflix/ Youtube /Skype/FaceTime)
+- Turn off other devices on the same WiFi connection are using high bandwidth activities (for example, Netflix/YouTube/Skype/FaceTime).

-- Use an ethernet cable connecting your computer to the router.
+- Use an Ethernet cable to connect your computer to the router.
 This will provide the most stable connection possible.

 - Make sure your router isn't physically obstructed or out of view.
 Keep it in the open, and the signal will be stronger.